Harper government supports summer jobs for Canadian youth

-The event took place at the Université de Moncton (Edmundston campus), a past Canada Summer Jobs recipient.
+The event took place at the Boys and Girls Clubs of Winnipeg, a past Canada Summer Jobs recipient.
 This announcement is part of a series of events taking place across the country to encourage employers to apply for Canada Summer Jobs funding.

 Canada Summer Jobs provides $107.5 million annually across all 308 federal constituencies to create student employment.
 Since 2007, the program has helped over 260 000 students.
 Canada Summer Jobs 2014 is expected to create approximately 35 000 jobs, while helping employers address skills shortages.